ItsRamiz/AVL-Tree/README.md

 Emptying Tree/
-Rank of an element - returns the rank of an element depending on it's value/ Select(k) - returns the sub-tree who's root has the K'th rank/ NextMissing - returns the smallest number that bigger than the tree's minimum value
+Rank of an element - returns the rank of an element depending on it's value/ Select(k) - returns the sub-tree who's root has the K'th rank/ NextMissing - returns the smallest number that's bigger than the tree's minimum value

 Documentation: